-There are two primary types of insurance adjusters: public and company adjusters.
 Public adjusters are independent agents hired by individuals to assess claims.
 Company adjusters work for an insurance company.
-Neither requires formal education, but employers prefer applicants to have either work experience or some postsecondary training.
-Beginning education courses to become an insurance adjuster are often available through a college or university continuing education or professional studies department.
-Topics may include legal issues, the adjusting process and insurance forms.
-Some of these courses are self-study programs and can be completed online.
+Training to become either type of insurance adjuster is often available through a college or university continuing education or professional studies department.
+Topics of study may include legal issues, the adjusting process and insurance forms.
+Some of these courses are part of self-study programs and can be completed online.
 Others last about a week, though courses may be scheduled for up to eight hours a day.

 Some states require licensing for all insurance adjusters through a competency exam, while others require this only for public adjusters.
 State government departments of insurance are a good resource for information on the state's requirements for licensure.
 Many adjusters seek optional professional certifications as well.